HumanSignal/label-studio/docs/source/guide/setup_project.md

 Annotators are the users who are labeling project tasks.

-Task distribution
+* **Distribute labeling tasks**

-: Located under **Annotation**, this determines whether annotators must be manually assigned to a task in order to label it. <br/>
+    Located under **Annotation**, this determines whether annotators must be manually assigned to a task in order to label it.

     If you are using Auto distribution, project members can begin labeling as soon as the project is published.
-Otherwise, they must be manually assigned. <br />
+Otherwise, they must be manually assigned.

-Allow empty annotations
+* **Allow empty annotations**

-: Located under **Annotation**, this determines whether annotators can complete tasks without first adding a label. <br/>
+    Located under **Annotation**, this determines whether annotators can complete tasks without first adding a label.

     By default, annotators are allowed to submit empty annotations.
 You can change this setting so that all tasks require a label.

-Minimum annotations per task
+* **Annotations per task minimum**

-: (This is only applicable if you are using Auto distribution). <br/>
+    (This is only applicable if you are using Auto distribution).

-Located under **Quality**, this determines how many annotators must submit a task before the task is considered completed. <br/>
+    Located under **Quality**, this determines how many annotators must submit a task before the task is considered completed.

     By default, each task only requires one annotator to submit.
 You can configure a higher task overlap, meaning that each task must have a minimum number of annotators before being considered complete.

 For a description of all the settings available for annotators, see [Project settings - Annotation](project_settings_lse#Annotation) and [Project settings - Quality](project_settings_lse#Quality).